mozilla/bedrock/docs/install.rst

 If you'd like to run only a subset of the tests or only one of the test commands you can accomplish that with a command like the following::

-    $ docker-compose run test py.test bedrock/firefox
+    $ docker-compose run test pytest bedrock/firefox

 This example will run only the unit tests for the ``firefox`` app in bedrock.
-You can substitute ``py.test bedrock/firefox`` with most any shell command you'd like and it will run in the Docker container and show you the output.
+You can substitute ``pytest bedrock/firefox`` with most any shell command you'd like and it will run in the Docker container and show you the output.
 You can also just run ``bash`` to get an interactive shell in the container which you can then use to run any commands you'd like and inspect the file system::